 Productions such as educational documentaries that feature or promote SAIC, local or national news crews and news productions that feature or promote SAIC, advertising that promotes SAIC, and filming by current SAIC students for the purpose of their academic work are exempt from some of the guidelines.

-Current students who are looking to film at SAIC as part of their classwork at SAIC must reach out to Arnold Kemp, Dean of Graduate Studies, or Dawn Gavin, Interim Dean of Undergraduate Studies, for permission and coordination.
+Current students who are looking to film at SAIC as part of their classwork at SAIC must reach out to the Dean of Graduate Studies or the Dean of Undergraduate Studies for permission and coordination.